-- (a) The Corporation must keep the: - (i) minutes of Directors and General Meetings (in writing or as an audio or video recording); - (ii) Rule Book; - (iii) Register of Members and Former Members; - (iv) names and addresses of Directors, officers and the Secretary or Contact Person; and - (v) written financial records, in accordance with rule 15.1. - (b) Minutes that are recorded and signed in accordance with this rule 14(a) are evidence of the proceeding, resolution or declaration to which they relate, unless the contrary is proved.
+- (a) The Corporation must keep the: - (i) minutes of meetings Directors and General Meetings (in writing or as an audio or video recording); - rule book (constitution) - (ii) registerRule Book; - (iii) Register of members Members and former members Former Members; - (iii)(iv) names and addresses of directors Directors, officers and the contact person/secretary Secretary or Contact Person; and - (iv)(v) written financial records, in accordance with rule 15.1-. - (b) Minutes that are recorded and signed in accordance with this rule 14(a) are evidence of the proceeding, resolution or declaration to which they relate, unless the contrary is proved.

-15. Finances
+9.15.
+Finances